ppy/osu-wiki/news/2026/2026-07-28-osu-megamix-2.md

 ## The return of the MEGAMIX

-It's no surprise that given the first mix's fanfare, a second version was inevitably going to be in the works sooner rather than later.
-Considering we've taken around half of osu!'s entire lifespan, it unfortunately was more on the latter.
+It's been around half of osu!'s entire lifespan since these mixes were released, and their existences mark a specific point in osu!'s community of the time.
+It's about time to time to lay down another one of those checkpoints.

-It was not until 2024 that, after [meeting a donation goal](https://www.reddit.com/r/osugame/comments/1dqobvv/after_only_3_days_spazza17s_osumegamix_2_donation/?solution=60170ff5c98bd8fa60170ff5c98bd8fa&js_challenge=1&token=7afd7253fec22262ff1c52b1703fe9ec67b9755ccd1168d69a0c0f9a230475bf&jsc_orig_r=) by a huge margin, the second MEGAMIX slowly began to take shape.
-Following the first mix's dogma of not using certain tracks however popular they may be, the second mix features a wide variety of popular songs throughout the years.
-The goal was to symbolize the game's constant evolution in both mapping and musical styles we've come to experience ever since osu!
-MEGAMIX was released.
+It was not until 2024 that, after the original mix's creator [met a donation goal](https://www.reddit.com/r/osugame/comments/1dqobvv/after_only_3_days_spazza17s_osumegamix_2_donation/) by a huge margin, the second MEGAMIX slowly began to take shape.
+This second mix features a wide variety of popular songs throughout the years, with a goal to symbolise the game's constant evolution in both mapping and musical styles we've come to experience in the past decade.

 Depending on when you started playing the game, you may recognise more or less tracks featured in the roster.